Influencer marketing 2021: 8 tools for in-depth research and many tips

 Online reputation management tools

-In the Influencer report, you can see how prominent voices in your industry talk about your brand and related topics, what kind of sentiment they express, how often they mention them, and so on.
+In the Influencers report, you can see how prominent voices in your industry talk about your brand and related topics, what kind of sentiment they express, how often they mention them, and so on.

 Awario also can help with brand monitoring, lead generation, link-building, target audience research and more depending on your goals.
 You can try it for free for 7 days.